-Our team-by-team preview of the 2012 MLB season from a fantasy perspective continues today with the spotlight on various Brewers players.
-Our series will continue tomorrow with the ..
-Make sure you check out Kenneth Arthur's
+Our team-by-team preview of the 2012 MLB season from a fantasy perspective continues today with the Milwaukee Brewers.
+Make sure you check out Kenneth Arthur's spotlight on various Brewers players.
+Our series will continue tomorrow with the Pittsburgh Pirates.

 2011 in Review & 2012 Outlook

 Milwaukee turned a corner in 2011, winning 96 games (19 more than in 2010) on their way to their first division title since 1983.
 The Brewers were in the NLCS, Ryan Braun won the MVP, and for a brief time, people actually cared about what Nyger Morgan and/or his alter-ego T-Plush had to say.

 Of course, the Brewers then lost the NLCS, Braun was accused of using PEDs, and Prince Fielder left for The D. The 2012 team will try to prove that 2011 was not a fluke, but it appears that they will be fighting an uphill battle.
 They will have help, in the form of new signing Aramis Ramirez and hopefully (for all of us, babe) some better luck for Zack Greinke.
 If the Brewers were to fall behind the pace early, General Manager Doug Melvin may be motivated to revitalize his farm system by moving some of his players who are in the last year of their contracts, a group that includes starters Greinke, Shaun Marcum, and Randy Wolf.
 The Brewers' payroll is nearing $100 million, so the common thought is that the team will either contend or they will rebuild from the ground floor.